SerikM/forecaster/README.md

 ## Lambda api
 - The api is based on the .NET Core 3.1 AWS Lambda template.
 The logic is implemented using C#.
 - The api is run as a serverless application.
-- The api uses the serverless database technology `DynamoDb` as it's main storage provider
+- The api uses SQL database as it's main storage provider
-- All the default applicartion data like ratrings, commercial ids etc are retrieved from DynamoDb at startup.
-- The api uses two DynamoDb data tables for its operation.
-The tables' get provisioned during the initial deployment of the api (procedure is decribed below).

 ## UI app build instructions
 - The app can be built and run locally
-> to start the app navigate to .\optimizer\app directory and run
+> to start the app navigate to .\forecaster\app directory and run
 ```shell
 npm run start
 ```